Visit our Sister Sites:

 Chrysanthemum is a big word for a big flower.
 Most people shorten the name, and just call them "Mums".
 Whatever you call them, they are one of the most popular flowers in America.
 These easy to grow perennials, are among the hardiest of flowers.
-Florists force them to bloom in the spring, for Easter and Mother's Day gifts.
+Florists and garden stores force them to bloom in the spring, for Easter and Mother's Day gifts.
 Gardeners enjoy their blooms at the end of the season before, and sometimes after, the snow begins to fly.
 A little frost and snow won't deter these big, colorful blooms from shining in your flowerbed.

 How to Grow Chrysanthemum Plants:

 Hardy mums are easy to grow.
 They prefer full sun and a rich, well draining soil.
 When planting or transplanting mums, mix in plenty of compost at the new planting site.
 You can also mix in fertilizer into the flowerbed, prior to planting.